-With funding support from the Foreign Commonwealth Development Office (UKAid), the International Organization for Migration (IOM) is running a series of radio campaigns targeted at migrants and migration affected communities during COVID-19.
+With funding support from the Foreign Commonwealth Development Office (UKAid), the International Organization for Migration (IOM) is running a series of radio campaigns targeted at migrants and migration affected communities during COVID-19 during COVID-19.

 The radio programmes are part of a wider project supporting migrant returnees affected by the socio-economic impact of the pandemic.